 Our practice specializes in conservative treatment of gum disease, cosmetic procedures to aesthetically enhance your smile, and dental implants that can replace single or multiple missing teeth.

 Understanding what causes gum recession and the proper treatment for gum disease is only half the battle.
 Prevention is always the best treatment.
 While treatment for gum recession can make a big difference in your oral health, there are also steps you can take as the patient to preserve and protect your existing gumline.
 Some of the best ways to prevent gum recession include:

 - Avoiding clenching and grinding of teeth.

 - Breaking bad habits that irritate the gums.

 Learn More About Gum Recession Causes Today

-While there are many causes of receding gums in Encino, CA, there are many ways to prevent and treat this condition, too!
+As you can see while there are many different answers to the question “What causes gum recession?”, there are many ways to prevent and treat this condition, too!
 Learn more about what causes gum disease and how you can be treated.
 Call Dr. Penhaskashi’s office today for your personal gum recession evaluation.

 If you have questions about any of our treatments, please do not hesitate to contact us.
 You may also schedule an appointment through our online form.